ajmro/gen1calc/README.md

 # To do

-- Custom value for IV and Stat Experience
 - Aesthetic changes
+- Non integer validations (mobile)
+- Formulas and base stats sources